ideveloper-eu-org/ideveloper.github.io/backup/Some VPN note.md

 ## The vfly-core config is different with v2rayU config(xray-core)

+- Ensure that the system time is consistent with that of the server
 - routing don't include the settings field
 - inbounds listen use 0.0.0.0 replace with 127.0.0.1